 - No Transportation Provided: For both financial and health/safety reasons, we will not be offering transportation to camp aboard Da Boata or by any other means.

-- Pre-Camp Requirements: Per state guidelines, all campers and staff will be required to a) be fully vaccinated, or b) receive a negative COVID test no more than 3 days before camp and remain in quarantine between the test and start of camp.
+- COVID test or vaccine: Per state guidelines, all campers and staff will be required to a) be fully vaccinated, or b) receive a negative COVID test no more than 3 days before camp and remain in quarantine between the test and start of camp.
 For children under age 12, or those not able to get a vaccine, you will need to plan on a test and short quarantine before camp.
-We are encouraging all staff to be fully vaccinated before they arrive at camp.

 - Out of State Campers: Any campers arriving from out of state must follow all CDC travel guidelines.

 - Masks at camp: Campers and staff will be required to wear masks at camp, except when eating, sleeping, showering, brushing teeth, or swimming.